ibobak/statsd-jvm-profiler/README.md

 Hi, everyone.
 My name is Ihor Bobak, I created a mod of a famous statsd-jvm-profiler which you can find in this repository.
 Below are first my comments, then you may read original text of the authors of StatsD JVM Profiler.

+Here http://ihorbobak.com/index.php/2015/08/05/cluster-profiling/ you may find my article that describes how to use it in details.

 ## List of My Changes

 1. Profiler adds the jvmName tag to each stacktrace;